 If you put effort into optimizing page B first and reduce your bounce rate by 10% you’re only engaging an additional 76 visitors and converting an additional 4 customers.

 However, the same 10% reduction in bounce on product page A helps retain an additional 312 visitors, and 19 additional customers at the current conversion rate (it helps to boost customer lifetime value).

 When deciding which pages to target for improving bounce rates consider a number of factors:

-A great tool to help you prioritize your optimization (especially for ecommerce sites) is the content grouping feature in Google Analytics.
+A great tool to help you prioritize your optimization (especially for ecommerce sites) is the content grouping ecommerce Google Analytics reports.